 Travel data includes conference travel emissions associated with airplane flights, taxis, shuttle services, and hotel stays, as shown in the calculations below.
-A curtailment of conference attendance occurred in 2020 and 2021 due to the COVID-19 pandemic and the emissions data reflect that.
-Starting in 2022, LOTT staff again started more widely participating in relevant industry conferences, traveling to New Orleans in 2022 and Chicago in 2023 for the Water Environment Federation's Technical Exhibition and Conference and to the National Association of Clean Water Agencies Conference in Sonoma in 2023.
+Travel decreased from the 2015 baseline in 2019 because of a concerted effort by LOTT to be more judicious about conference attendance.
+A further curtailment of conference attendance occurred in 2020 and 2021 due to the COVID-19 pandemic.
+In 2022, six staff members traveled to the conference WEFTEC (Water Environment Federation's Technical Exhibition and Conference) in New Orleans, bringing travel emissions back up to 2015 levels.